 Lebanese Christian political party and militia.
 The name Phalangists (Phalange and Phalange party are variations on the same) is both a translation from Arabic and a small distortion, coming from phalanx.
 The correct name would have been Lebanese Kataeb Social Democratic Party.

-In the beginning of the Lebanese Civil War they cooperated with Syria, but from 1982 Israel became their most important ally.
+At the beginning of the Lebanese Civil War, they cooperated with Syria, but from 1982 Israel became their most important ally.
 This was also the year that they performed the act for which they always will be remembered: the massacre of Sabra and Chatila.
-This was a retaliation for the murder on their leader Bashir Gemayel, and from this year the Phalange gradually lost its momentum and importance.
+This was a retaliation for the murder of their leader Bashir Gemayel, and from this year the Phalange gradually lost its momentum and importance.

 1936 November: Founded by Pierre Gemayel, inspired by the Nazi Youth Movement that he had seen in Hitler’s Germany.